meat that is from a cow

 the meat of young domestic pigeons that are slaughtered before they are able to fly

-meat of a grouse, eaten as food
+the meat of a grouse, used as food

 meat of a pheasant, eaten as food

-the liver of an animal that can be cooked and eaten
+the edible liver of an animal

 the meat such as beef and lamb that turn brown when cooked